 Position your subject in the shade of a building or a tree.
 Alternatively, hold something over your subject so that they are in shade, if there are no trees or buildings around.
 A handheld diffuser is perfect for this.
 They’re cheap, lightweight, pack up small and you can get them in different strengths.
 A 2-stop diffuser blocks out more light than a 1-stop diffuser.

 Another way to achieve soft light quality is to photograph your subject indoors using indirect natural light from either a window or an open door.
-Obviously, even if you’re indoors and the sun is shining straight in and directly onto your subject, you will still have harsh shadows.
+Obviously, even if you’re indoors and the sun is shining straight in and directly onto your subject, you’ll still have harsh shadows.

-She is facing a large floor to ceiling window, just out of view camera right, with indirect light flooding in.
+She’s facing a large floor to ceiling window, just out of view to camera right, with indirect light flooding in.

 Going back to what I said on the size of the light source, indirect natural light coming in through a big opening will be much softer than through a really small opening.
 So, bearing this in mind, to soften or harden the light, change the size of the aperture through which the light travels.
 In other words, open the door or curtains.

 You can test this by flinging the curtains wide for one shot, then drawing them in, nearly closed, for another.
 You will of course have to adjust your exposure settings to handle the lower quantity of light.

 The last point on using indirect light indoors is to remember that the closer your subject is to the open door or window, the softer the transition will be from highlight to shadow.

 Further reading: Top tips on using natural light indoors for great photos